 Puppeteer has these 5 cool functions:

 What do all these methods have in common?
-Hint: You can solve this using a string.Substring()
+Hint: You can solve this using a string.Substring().

-symbol.
-And guess what? exactly, we can’t name a method $
+Yes, you guessed it right!
+They all have that $ symbol.
+And guess what? exactly, we can’t name a method $ in C#.

 So, in order to give these functions a clear and “csharpy” name, we decided to call them in this way: